astillsjr/6.1040-gp-backend/context/design/brainstorming/sync-brainstorming.md/steps/file.727eaca2.md

  */

 export const inclusions: Record<string, string> = {
-  // Feel free to delete these example inclusions "/api/LikertSurvey/_getSurveyQuestions": "this is a public query", "/api/LikertSurvey/_getSurveyResponses": "responses are public", "/api/LikertSurvey/_getRespondentAnswers": "answers are visible", "/api/LikertSurvey/submitResponse": "allow anyone to submit response", "/api/LikertSurvey/updateResponse": "allow anyone to update their response",

   // UserAuthentication: Public endpoints for registration and login.
   "/api/UserAuthentication/register": "Public endpoint for new user registration.", "/api/UserAuthentication/login": "Public endpoint for user login.",